 We changed the date for the party for Bastian three times.
 His birthday isn't actually until the 29th, but due to the family's work schedules and Memorial Day and whatnot and whatnot, finally the 23rd was settled upon for the party.
 It wasn't a particularly eventful party.
 Just family getting together and a couple of cousins to play with.
 In the morning, the boys went snake hunting with Grandma Cat and caught a garter snake in the compost bin.
-She got away rather quickly and could not be caught.

 Happy Birthday singing.
 We couldn't find candles, so sparklers had to do.